volatile/core/README.md

 ### Panic recovering

 Volatile Core recovers your server from any panic, logs the error with stack, and sends a `500 Internal Server Error`.
-If you want a make a custom response on panic, give it as a function to [`HandlePanic`](https://godoc.org/github.com/volatile/core#HandlePanic).
+If you want to use a custom handler on panic, give one to [`HandlePanic`](https://godoc.org/github.com/volatile/core#HandlePanic).

 ### Compatibility